-Mina Erika Pollmann received her Bachelor of Science in Foreign Service from Georgetown University’s Edmund A. Walsh School of Foreign Service, majoring in International Politics with a concentration in Foreign Policy.
-She also received the Dean’s Medal for graduating at the top of her class, and the Peter F. Krogh Millennial Award and the Ernst H. Feilchenfeld Award.
+Mina received her Bachelor of Science in Foreign Service from Georgetown University’s Edmund A. Walsh School of Foreign Service, majoring in International Politics with a concentration in Foreign Policy.
+She received the Dean’s Medal for graduating at the top of her class, as well as the Peter F. Krogh Millennial Award and the Ernst H. Feilchenfeld Award.
 She was also awarded the Mansfield College Visiting Student Prize from her year abroad at Oxford University.